Strengthen Electrical Safety Through Effective Arc Flash Training

 - Electrical safety training was not adequate

-The OSHA regulations in 29 CFR 1910.332 require electrical safety training for any employees who "may reasonably be expected to face? risk of injury due to electric shock or other electrical hazards."
+The need for structured training isn’t new.
+The Occupational Heath and Safety (OSHA) regulations in 29 CFR 1910.332 require electrical safety training for any employees who "may reasonably be expected to face? risk of injury due to electric shock or other electrical hazards."
 OSHA has compiled a list of job titles that typically include this kind of risk:

 - Blue collar supervisors